 Streamlined Domestic Offshore Procedures (SDOP): The Streamlined Domestic Offshore Procedures or SDOP are an offshoot of the original Offshore Voluntary Disclosure Program.
 It is one of the two programs available under the IRS Streamlined Filing Compliance Procedures.
 It is for U.S. Resident Taxpayers who filed original tax returns, but were non-willful in not reporting foreign assets, accounts, investments or income can use Streamlined Form 14654 to get compliant.
 With this version of IRS Tax Amnesty, the offshore penalty is reduced to a single, 5% Penalty.

-A Guide to Different Countries and their Reportable Assets
+A Guide to Reportable Assets